 How to Apply to an Undergraduate Program:

 - Begin an online application at www.lsu.edu/admissions.
 Save the application prior to submission.

-- Contact City Year's National Alumni Affairs office to request a verification letter.
-Please send an email to Nan Shearer, City Year Alumni & Career Services Manager, at firstname.lastname@example.org with "LSU Undergraduate Application: City Year verification letter request” in the subject line and include the site where you serve(d) and dates of service in the email.
-This letter will be sent to the Admissions Office (email@example.com)and added to applicant file.
+- City Year verification: To get the application fee waived and to be considered for the scholarship, a service verification letter must be requested by emailing email@example.com with "LSU Undergraduate: service verification letter" in the subject line.
+Within the email, include the site where you served and your corps graduation month and year.
+This letter will be sent to the Admissions Office (firstname.lastname@example.org)and added to applicant file.
 Once City Year affiliation has been confirmed, the application fees will be paid from the Academic Support Fund.